4.2 Administration and governance

 Therapeutic & Community Services

-The Community Services aim to work closely with the local community to facilitate and encourage a process of change within the community they operate in, through local participation.
-These services strive to enhance the local potential, offer optimal individual and family social work services that are aimed especially at the most vulnerable in the community, whilst taking into consideration the context, culture and everyday life of the residents.
+The Community Services aim to work closely with the local community to facilitate and encourage a change process within the community they operate in, through local participation.
+These services strive to enhance the local potential, offer optimal individual and family social work services that are aimed especially at the most vulnerable in the community, whilst considering the residents' context, culture and everyday life.
 The first community service was opened in Cottonera and was set up in 1994.
 The service was known as the Community Development Unit at the time.
 It then moved to Access Centre in 2002.
-Birkirkara, Valletta and Qawra Services were set up in 2009 and the Msida in 2012 which was amalgamated with the Birkirkara Service.
+Birkirkara, Valletta and Qawra Services were set up in 2009 and the Msida in 2012, amalgamated with the Birkirkara Service.
 In 2019, two new services were set up in Zabbar and Mosta.

 In 2015, the planned pilot service ‘the home-based family therapy’ (now known as Home Based Therapy Service) commenced with a number of families who were also followed by the social workers in Qawra.
 The service targeted families whose children were at risk of being removed from home.
 The service complimented the social work interventions already being carried out.
 This was a pilot project which developed into a new service.
 This service is offering therapeutic service to multi-stressed families within the community.
 The beneficiaries of this service are experiencing multiple problematic issues which are related to poverty.
 These include drug abuse, violence within the families, mental health problems and risks of potential care orders which in a number of cases could be considered as imminent.